FRC-Team-3140/Practice-bot/README.md

-this the code for the 2018 Practice robot
+This the code for the 2018 Practice robot.